Dinopony/randstalker/README.md

 - **--spawnLocation=LOC**: choose the starting location by replacing LOC with either `massan`, `gumi`, `ryuma` or `random`
 - **--ingameTracker**: adds greyed out key items in inventory to have a working in-game item tracker
 - **--dungeonSignHints**: adds extra hints on signs inside dungeons (e.g. Thieves Hideout, Mir Tower...)

+## Build instructions

+If you want to build the binary from the source code, you will need CMake.

+On Windows, with Visual Studio 2019 installed, you can do `cmake -G "Visual Studio 16"`, then `cmake build .` at the project root.
+On Unix, you can do `cmake -G "Unix Makefiles"`, then `cmake build .` at the project root.